-Eagle LNG is building a second natural gas liquefaction plant near Jacksonville, FL, which offers a capacity of 200,000 gallons per day (87,000 gallons per day initially).
-This state-of-the-art facility is slated to be operational and producing high-quality LNG by late-summer 2017.
+Eagle LNG has built a natural gas liquefaction plant near Jacksonville, FL, which offers a capacity of 200,000 gallons per day (87,000 gallons per day initially).
+This state-of-the-art facility is operational and producing high-quality LNG.

 The facility has production capacity beyond Crowley’s needs, which is available for sale to both domestic clients in the Southeast and island customers looking for containerized LNG supply.

 The Maxville Facility is located west of downtown Jacksonville and features a 1,000,000-gallon storage tank and an LNG truck loading system.
 The facility is also designed to load LNG ISO containers for transport to nearby island markets.